 Carry a reusable water bottle.
 Seven out of every ten plastic bottles are trashed.
 Not only does a refillable bottle make good environmental sense, it’s good for your bank balance.
 Bottled water costs 2,000 times more than (filtered) tap water.

-Go topless.
+Refuse lids.
 Americans use more than 25 billion expanded polystyrene foam—better known as "Styrofoam"—cups each year, and many lids are made from the same plastic.
 If you forget your reusable cup, order your coffee without a lid.
-Go topless for our oceans!

 If you must use a single-use item, choose a material other than plastic.
 For example, aluminum is accepted at all curbside recycling in the United States; the material is currently 70% post consumer recycled content and holds its value at $2,100 per ton because there is such a strong market for it; although it is not typically marketed as reusable, it is safe to reuse.
 In contrast, only 60% of cartons are accepted through curbside recycling and those products are, on average, 30% post consumer recycled, with a market value of $55 per ton.
 Sadly, today only 19% of plastics are accepted at curbside, plastic products average only 3% average post consumer recycled material, and a ton is valued at just $6—while plastic takes up 18% of U.S. landfill space.